NHS-Transformation-Unit/masld_treatments_model/README.md

   - `config`: Directory contains configuration files for outputs such as css themes.
   - `modules`: Contains the two files for the shiny app. `server.R` for the model logic and `ui.R` for the interface.
   - `requirements`: Contains `packages.R` which contains the model dependencies that need to be installed.
+- `www`: Contains images and files to be inlcuded in the app for deployment

 <br/>